Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 where $j_{O_2}^{n}$ and $j_{O_2}^{a}$ are the oxygen fluxes from ECS to neuron and to astrocyte, respectively.
 Also in these cell compartments the oxygen transport follows the Fick's law with constant permeabilities

-In the neuronal and astrocytic compartments, the dynamics of specific metabolites are described, but only oxygen is transported through the cell membrane.
-In that model, only oxygen and energy-related metabolites follow a specific time-dependent dynamics, defined by ODEs, whereas for the other ones present in the model \cite{CALVETTI2018}, we assume them to be constant at their resting values.
-The stoichiometric matrix S is introduced, with entries :
+In the neuronal and astrocytic compartments, the dynamics of specific metabolites are modeled; however, oxygen is exchanged between the two compartments through transmembrane transport.
+In that metabolic model, only oxygen and energy-related metabolites follow a specific time-dependent dynamics, defined by ODEs, whereas for the other ones present in the model \cite{CALVETTI2018}, we assume them to be constant at their resting values.
+We set this simplifying assumption that reduces the complexity of the model while still capturing essential aspects of energy metabolism.
+The stoichiometric matrix $S$ is introduced, with entries: